msporna/TODO-terminal/Readme.md

 ## Completing tasks

-To complete a task, expand the Action menu [A] and select "it's done!".
+To complete a task, expand the Action menu [A] and select "Complete".
 Page will be reloaded.

 ![step1](https://github.com/msporna/TODO-terminal/blob/master/docs/screenshots/guide/completeTask/completeTask1.PNG)